HabeebuddinMir/HabeebMir/README.md

 </p>

 <div align="center">
-I'm a recent graduate (open to work) with a Masters of Science in Information Systems from Northeastern University-Toronto p with 1+ years of industry experience as a front-end web developer (React.js)! 💡. <br />
+I'm a recent graduate (open to work) with a Masters of Science in Information Systems from Northeastern University-Toronto with 1+ years of industry experience as a front-end web developer (React.js)! 💡. <br />
 I'm passionate ❤️ about learning and teaching interesting technologies ✨. <br />
 </div>